What Are Your No-Contract Security Options?

 In the home security industry, contracts typically range from 12 to 60 months, but the average is 36 months.
 That still locks you in for three years.

 A contract isn’t necessarily a bad thing, though.
-It explicitly defines what you are and aren’t getting, outlines the responsibilities of each side, protects both parties, and possibly even freezes the amount you’ll be paying for the duration of the contract.
-Many security providers are happy to finance and spread out the start-up costs for customers who do choose to commit to 12+ months.
+It explicitly defines what you are and aren’t getting, outlines the responsibilities of each side, protects both parties, and possibly even freezes the amount you’ll be paying for the duration of service.
+Many security providers are happy to finance and spread out the start-up costs for customers who commit to 12+ months.